Overview

 The convenience fee cannot be advertised or otherwise communicated as an offset to the merchant's credit card processing fee.

-Dealers are expected to follow all local, state, and federal laws and regulations.
+Merchants are expected to follow all local, state, and federal laws and regulations.

 Charging Convenience Fees with Portal

-Accounting for the Fees
+Accounting for Convenience Fees